A First Book of Animals

 This dazzling celebration of the animal world by zoologist and children’s author Nicola Davies is exquisitely illustrated by Petr Horacek.
-A follow-up title to their award-winning A First Book of Nature, it was shortlisted for the Kate Greenaway Medal.
-Unusually for an information book the text is written in verse but it’s both lyrical and highly readable and includes so much attention to detail.
-Petr Horacek’s captivating illustrations are a riot of colour and texture and incredibly atmospheric, many of them depicting animals in their natural setting.
+As a non-fiction book written in verse it’s both lyrical and highly readable.
+Petr Horacek’s captivating illustrations are a riot of colour and texture.
+They are incredibly atmospheric, many of them depicting animals in their natural setting.

-A First Book of Animals is a great way of introducing younger children to over 50 different varieties of animals, from the very familiar blue whale to the tiniest of creatures, the less well-known bumblebee bat.
-The selection of animals is refreshing; while featuring some of the more obvious ones found in so many first animal books, more unusual animals such as white storks, sailfish and twinkling fireflies are included here.
+A First Book of Animals is a great way of introducing younger children to over 50 different varieties of animals.
+These range from the very familiar blue whale to the tiniest of creatures, the less well-known bumblebee bat.
+The selection of animals is refreshing, with more unusual animals such as white storks, sailfish and twinkling fireflies also being included.

 Animal species are introduced according to different criteria: their size, the homes they build, how they look after their babies.
-Davies’ verse flows smoothly and easily and is packed with keenly observed details and some staggering facts.
-Who knew there are more than 300,000 kinds of beetle?
-Did you?
+Davies’ verse flows smoothly, is packed with details and some staggering facts.
+Who knew that there are more than 300,000 kinds of beetle?
 A handful of sketchbook-style double-page spreads provide fascinating explanations of animal groupings, defence mechanisms, parasites and the ways in which animals use tools.

 This page-turner of a book is a bookshelf staple, ready to be shared again and again with younger children and very suitable for independent browsing by older readers.